Read the Philosophy

 Understand the "why" behind Delight & Savor: narration as backbone, living books over textbooks, and the Great Conversation that ties literature to the formation of the whole student.

 Explore the philosophyMacbeth and Wuthering Heights — two giants of Tragedy & Gothic.
-Fifteen weeks of student handouts, teacher guides, DELIGHT framework analysis, and a thesis-writing workshop.
+Fifteen weeks of student handouts, teacher guides, Find It · Follow It · Frame It analysis, and a thesis-writing workshop.

 See Year One unitsCo-op or home study?
 Honors track or standard?
 Each unit comes in versions designed for both settings, with an optional Honors Track for students ready to go deeper.